ainchu18/MS-1/README.md

 * First time users
 1. As a first time user, I want to about the club and its goals.
 2. As a first time user, I want to easily navigate through the pages.
-3. As a first time user, I want to know briefly what are the games the club is interested to.
+3. As a first time user, I want to know briefly what are the games the club is interested in.
 4. As a first time user, I want to join the club as easy as ABC

 * Returning Users
-1. As a returning user, I want to know more games other than Dota 2 and Coc.
+1. As a returning user, I will be able to see the games the community is interested in.
 2. As a returning user, I want to know what are the social media groups that I can join in.

 * Site Owner
-1. As the site owner, I want to develop this website to a more robust one.
-2. As the site owner, I want other gamers to know about the club/community.
+1. As the site owner, I want other gamers to know about the club/community.
-3. As the site owner, I want to make others aware that Esports will be the future.
 ---

 ## Website Design